The information provided on this site is intended only for healthcare professionals in the United States.*

 Q: Does Insurance cover medicine?

 A: Yes in over 95% of the cases the co-pay is $100 or less.
 Insurance has covered for Leishmaniasis, PAM and AK.
+We also have a patient assitance program that might help.

 Q: Is this an Oral drug?